 How to Send Certified Mail

-Sending your demand letter via certified mail creates legal proof that your landlord received it.
-This is essential evidence if you need to go to court.
+Sending your demand letter via certified mail creates strong proof that you mailed it and that USPS completed or attempted delivery.
+That paper trail is useful evidence if you need to go to court.

 Why Certified Mail?